A “nose” for the rhinoplasty procedure: Kirkland, WA surgeon skillfully transforms this central facial feature

 Surgeon as artist

 Rhinoplasty procedures allow surgical specialists’ artistry to shine because there are so many variations and techniques that may be employed.
-The specific approach that we take to improving the appearance and/or function of your nose depends at least partially on the feature or condition you need to correct.
+The specific approach that we take to improve the appearance and/or function of your nose depends at least partially on the feature or condition you need to correct.
 Generally, though, all nose jobs involve precisely placed incisions that allow for Dr. Tseng to access tissues and structures.
 In this manner, he can manipulate those tissues and structures to get the patient’s desired cosmetic and functional results.
 Incisions are closed and, supports (such as splints or gauze) may be applied to aid in proper healing.
 Full “refinement” of the nose is a gradual process.
 But patients largely see results starting around two weeks post-treatment, as swelling subsides.

 An “open” incision is placed and well-camouflaged in the columella or tissue that bridges the nostrils at the base of your nose.
 Alternately, a “closed” incision is internal, placed inside of the nostrils.
 We will not know what approach is best for you until after an evaluation is completed at one of our two Seattle-area offices.
-During that consultation, Dr. Tseng will also discuss and answer any questions you may have, such as about medications to keep your comfortable and recovery following the procedure.
+During that consultation, Dr. Tseng will also discuss and answer any questions you may have, such as about medications to keep you comfortable and recovering following the procedure.